jancio/Modelling-Sleep-Duration-Using-Gaussian-Processes/README.md

-# Modelling sleep duration using Gaussian Processes
+# Modelling Sleep Duration Using Gaussian Processes

 In this project I cluster users of wearable sensors based on their sleep duration patterns.
 First, Gaussian Process (GP) models are fitted to users’ sleep duration